 The analog monitoring cycle begins when a 1 is written to the start bit (Bit 0) of Configuration Register 1 (Reg.
 0x40).
-The ADC measures each analog input in turn and, as each measurement is completed, the result is automatically stored in the appropriate value register.
+The ADC measures each analog input in turn and as each measurement is completed, the result is automatically stored in the appropriate value register.
 This round-robin monitoring cycle continues unless disabled by writing a 0 to Bit 0 of Configuration Register 1.

-As the ADC is normally allowed to free-run in this manner, the time taken to monitor all the analog inputs is normally not of interest, since the most recently measured value of any input can be read out at any time.
-For applications where the monitoring cycle time is important, it can easily be calculated.
+Because the ADC is normally left to free-run in this manner, the time taken to monitor all the analog inputs is normally not of interest, since the most recently measured value of any input can be read out at any time.

+For applications where the monitoring cycle time is important, it is easily calculated.

-The total number of channels measured is
+The total number of channels measured is:

-- Two Supply Voltage Inputs (2.5 V and V{CC})
+- Four Dedicated Supply Voltage Inputs

+- 3.3 V{STBY} or 5 V Supply (V{CC} Pin)

 - Local Temperature

 - Two Remote Temperatures